A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Acknowledgement

 \section{Acknowledgement}

+We would like to thank the anonymous reviewers for their helpful comments and suggestions.
 This work was partially supported by the NSFC 12271414 and 11871384 (W. J.), the Natural Science Foundation of Hubei Province Grant No. 2022CFB245 (W. J.), and NSFC 12201342 (C. S. and G. Z.).
 The numerical calculations in this paper have been done on the supercomputing system in the Supercomputing Center of Wuhan University.